 The chief justice of the Supreme Court, presiding judge of the Court of Criminal Appeals, chief justices of each of the 14 courts of appeals, and judges of each of the trial courts are generally responsible for the administration of their respective courts.
-Furthermore, there is a local administrative district judge in each county, as well as a local administrative statutory court judge in each county that has a statutory courty court.
-In counties with two or more district courts, a local administrative district judge is elected by the district judges in the county for a term not to exceed two years.13 Similarly, in counties with two or more statutory courts, a local administrative judge is charged with implementing the local rules of administration, supervising the expeditious movement of court caseloads, and other administrative duties.14
+Furthermore, there is a local administrative district judge in each county, as well as a local administrative statutory county court judge in each county that has a statutory county court.
+In counties with two or more district courts, a local administrative district judge is elected by the district judges in the county for a term not to exceed two years.
+Similarly, in counties with two or more statutory county courts, a local administrative statutory county court judge is elected by the statutory county court judges for a term not to exceed two years.
+The local administrative judge is charged with implementing the local rules of administration, supervising the expeditious movement of court caseloads, and other administrative duties.